What is coronary artery spasm?

 What tests are needed for coronary artery spasm?

 If you are thought to have heart chest pain (angina), you will usually be referred to see a specialist for investigations.
-The initial investigations will include blood tests, a 'heart tracing' (electrocardiogram, or ECG), an echocardiogram and coronary angiography.
-Other investigations may also be used, including a myocardial perfusion scan, a radionuclide (isotope) scan or an MRI scan.
+The initial investigations will include blood tests, a 'heart tracing' (electrocardiogram, or ECG), an ultrasound heart scan (echocardiogram, or 'echo') and coronary angiography.
+Other investigations may also be used, including a myocardial perfusion scan, a radionuclide (isotope) scan or a magnetic resonance imaging (MRI) scan.

 The coronary angiogram may be normal if there is no blockage of the coronary arteries caused by fatty patches or plaques (atheroma).
 However, coronary artery spasm can be triggered by injecting a chemical into one of your veins.
 The chemical is otherwise safe and the coronary angiogram may then show temporary narrowing of the coronary arteries in people with coronary artery spasm.
 This is called a provocation test.